 Let me know any of your own favourite museums in Paris in the comments, or get in touch on social media!

 Want to know more about what you can do in Paris beyond museums?
-Check out my list of the 20 best things to do in Paris or book a private sightseeing tour.
+Check out my list of the 20 best things to do in Paris or unearth the best hidden gems in Paris.

 For accommodation inspiration, discover my pick of the best luxury hotels in Paris.
 If you’re not sure which city to visit next, have a read of my guide to choosing between London or Paris.